1998 Winter Olympics opening ceremony: Torch relay and the lighting of the Olympic cauldron

 At the end of a 49-day torch relay across Japan, the Olympic flame is carried into the stadium by Chris Moon, a Landmine Survivors Network member and an activist and advocate for banning anti-personnel landmines.
 He is accompanied by the local Nagano children featured earlier wearing their flag sweaters.
 "When Children Rule the World" is reprised upon his entry into the staging area.
 Moon hands over the Olympic torch to Masako Chiba, bronze medalist for the Women's 10,000 metres at the 1997 World Championships in Athletics in Athens.
 Before doing so, Moon and the children presented the Olympic Flame to the Imperial Couple in the royal box, with the Emperor and Empress applauding Moon.

-Chiba passed the torch to the Japanese Team that was the current Olympic Champions on Team Event in Nordic Combined: Takanori Kono, Masashi Abe, and Reiichi Mikata, then they passed to the runner Hiromi Suzuki, winner of the Women's marathon at the 1997 World Championships in Athletics who runs upstairs while surrounded by the local Nagano children.
+Chiba passed the torch to the Japanese Team that was the current Olympic Champions on Team Event in Nordic Combined: Takanori Kono, Masashi Abe, and Reiichi Mikata, then they passed to the runner Hiromi Suzuki, winner of the Women's marathon at the 1997 World Championships in Athletics,who was representing the goddess of dawn,Amenouzume runs the upstairs using a special red kimonono while surrounded by the local Nagano children.
 The last torchbearer was Midori Ito, Olympic silver medalist of the Ladies' singles at the Figure skating at the 1992 Winter Olympics in Albertville, and the first Asian figure skating to win the World Championships in 1989, who lighted the cauldron.
 Ito was wearing a special kimono personifying the Japanese goddess Amaterasu.
 The music played during this sequence is Un bel dì, vedremo aria from the opera Giacomo Puccini's "Madame Butterfly".

+Mythological Symbolism in the Lighting of the Olympic Flame

+The final segment of the Olympic flame lighting ceremony was structuredas a visual representation of The Legend of Amano-Iwato (The Heavenly Rock Cave), one of the fundamental myths of Shintoism about the origin of dawn and the end of winter.

+Marathon runner Hiromi Suzuki, the penultimate torchbearer, ascended the ramp of the flame wearing a flowing, vibrant red outfit.
+In the choreographic narrative, Suzuki personified the goddess Ame-no-Uzume (deity of dance and dawn), whose red costume symbolized the energy of fire and the first hues of the sky before sunrise.
+The athlete's dynamic ascent emulated the mystical dance performed by Uzume to evoke divine light and dispel the darkness of the Earth.

+At the top of the platform, figure skater Midori Ito waited, wearing a traditional white and gold costume (Shiromuku), representing Amaterasu Ōmikami (the Sun Goddess), who was secluded in the celestial cave.
+The moment when Ito received the flame from Suzuki and lit the Olympic cauldron symbolized the goddess's emergence from her isolation, marking the return of the sun, the purification of the earth, and the transition from winter to spring.
+In Japanese cultural tradition, the chromatic juxtaposition of red (Suzuki) and white (Ito) represents the concept of Kōhaku, used as the ultimate expression of celebration and auspiciousness.